Priorities for the ‘New Normal’: Lessons learned from Academic and Third Sector Lockdown Research

 12th August 10am – 12pm on Zoom

-TSRF is delighted to be working with Policy Scotland in 2020 to deliver this free web event.
+TSRF worked with Policy Scotland in 2020 to deliver this free web event.

 Overview: There has been a flurry of research activity in both the academic and third sector during the COVID-10 lockdown period to understand the ways in which this crisis has exacerbated previous challenges and created new ones.
 Many third sector organisations have adapted their service delivery, evidence gathering and evaluation processes to capture and disseminate timely information about their clients and communities to the public and to policymakers.
 Academic research has also responded by mobilising teams to gather new evidence.